jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 ### 4.1 What is Grafana?
 * Grafana is an open source metric analytics & visualization suite
 * It is most commonly used for visualizing time series data for infrastructure and application analytics
-* We will use it to observe the Socks Shop micro-service
+* We will use it to observe the Online Boutique micro-service

 ### 4.2 Access the Grafana UI
 ```diff